 Grace to you!

-We continue our reflection on the identity of Jesus.
+I continue the reflection on the identity of Jesus.

-The Gospel of John 5:1 says Jesus returned to Jerusalem for the Feast.
+The Gospel of John 5:1 reports that Jesus returned to Jerusalem for the Feast.
 We are not sure which of the Jewish feasts.
-It could have been one of the three main Jewish feasts (the Passover, the Feast of Tabernacle or the Feast of Pentecost), which every male Jew who lives within twenty miles of Jerusalem was obliged to attend.
+It could have been one of the three principal Jewish feasts—the Passover, the Feast of Tabernacle, or the Feast of Pentecost.
+Every male Jew who lives within twenty miles of Jerusalem was obliged to attend.

-This action shows Jesus of Nazareth as a true Jew.
-He grew from a particular culture, as well as lived like others in his culture, though as the letter to the Hebrews says, “without sin.”
+This action shows Jesus of Nazareth as a faithful Jew, truly human.
+He grew from a particular culture.
+Also, he lived like others within that culture, though, as the letter to the Hebrews says, "without sin."
 This too is an acknowledgement of his humanity.

 Amidst the multitude of people crowded at the temple for the Feast, Jesus sought out those desperately in need.
 Scripture says, “Now there is in Jerusalem by the Sheep Gate a pool, in Hebrew called Bethza′tha, which has five porticoes.
 In these lay a multitude of invalids, blind, lame, paralyzed.
 One man was there, who had been ill for thirty-eight years” (Jn 5:2-4).

-Before we look at the miraculous action of Jesus, connect with this story.
-Jesus Christ doesn’t look at us as a collection of people.
+Before we look at the miraculous action of Jesus, would you please pay more attention to some of the details of this story.
+For example, Jesus doesn't look at us as a collection of people.
 He pays attention to our particular needs.
-Your needs are noticed by the Lord and he provides in due time.
+As the Lord observed the need of the man who had been ill for thirty-eight years, he notices your needs and provides in due time.

-Jesus Christ, like God the Father, does not force us to believe in him or in the Revelation which he is.
+On another note, Jesus Christ, like God the Father, does not force us to believe in him or in the Revelation, which he is.
 He proposes it to us.
+Even after the miracle, the Lord allowed the man to make his decision about true faith in him and renunciation of sin.
 In like manner, followers of Jesus must not force people to faith.
-Their evangelization work is to propose and allow people to make up their mind.
+Our evangelization work is to propose the Lord to many and allow them to make up their minds.
+Conversion and faith-deepening start from within, by the power of grace.
+They are not our making.

-The miracle that ensued irked the Jews who thought Jesus was violating the Sabbath.
+Meanwhile, the miracle that ensued irked the Jews about whom were described in the story.
+They thought Jesus was violating the Sabbath.
 The action of Jesus, however, was a calculated work to reveal his identity as equal to the Father, the Lord of the Sabbath, the Law Giver.

-Lent is, therefore, a time to reconnect with the mystery of Jesus Christ, the Second Person of the Trinity, whose life is the complete revelation of the Triune God.
+Lent is, therefore, a time to reconnect with the mystery of Jesus, the Second Person of the Trinity, whose life is the complete Revelation of the Triune God.
 He is the Lord, our healer.

 God love you.
 God bless you.